 LTSS Network Adequacy Standards

-The 2016 managed care regulations require states to develop time and distance standards for MLTSS providers when the enrollee must travel to the provider, and network adequacy standards other than time and distance standards for MLTSS providers that travel to the enrollee to deliver services.
-These standards are required for health plan contracts beginning on or after July 1, 2018.40 However, CMS’s November 2018 proposed rule would remove the requirement for time and distance standards and instead would allow states to choose another quantitative standard, such as minimum provider-to-enrollee ratios, maximum travel time or distance to providers, minimum percentage of contracting providers accepting new patients, maximum wait times for an appointment, or hours of operation requirements.41
+Over three-quarters of capitated MLTSS states require network adequacy standards for HCBS providers (Figure 11 and Table 2).115 The 2016 managed care regulations require states to develop time and distance standards for MLTSS providers when the enrollee must travel to the provider, and network adequacy standards other than time and distance standards for MLTSS providers that travel to the enrollee to deliver services.
+These standards are required for health plan contracts beginning on or after July 1, 2018.
+However, CMS’s November 2018 proposed rule would remove the requirement for time and distance standards and instead would allow states to choose another quantitative standard, such as minimum provider-to-enrollee ratios, maximum travel time or distance to providers, minimum percentage of contracting providers accepting new patients, maximum wait times for an appointment, or

 Independent Enrollment Options Counseling

-Seventeen states (71% of the 24 MLTSS states) provide MLTSS enrollees with independent enrollment options counseling (Figure 10 and Appendix Table 10).
-Some states contract with a third party enrollment broker, while others rely on community-based organizations such as aging and disability resource centers.
-A couple (AZ and IA) provide this service through the state Medicaid agency.
-Delaware reported plans to expand this service in 2018, while Minnesota also noted plans to improve beneficiary access to options counseling by broadening the service in order “to come more fully into compliance with the managed care regulation.”
-CMS’s 2016 Medicaid managed care regulations require all states to offer enrollee choice counseling through the independent beneficiary support system required in health plan contracts beginning on or after July 1, 2018.42 Options counseling seeks to help MLTSS enrollees select a health plan; this population may not be familiar with that process because they traditionally have been enrolled in the fee-for-service delivery system.
+Most MLTSS states offer independent enrollment options counseling (Figure 11 and Appendix Table 13).
+States most often contract with a third party enrollment broker for options counseling (8 states), while others rely on community-based organizations (5 states) or another entity (4 states).118 In addition, Arizona provides options counseling through the state Medicaid agency instead of a third-party entity.119 CMS’s 2016 Medicaid managed care regulations require all states to offer enrollee choice counseling through the independent beneficiary support system required in health plan contracts beginning on or after July 1, 2018.120 Options counseling seeks to help MLTSS enrollees select a health plan; this population may not be familiar with that process because they traditionally have been enrolled in the fee-for-service delivery system.
 MLTSS enrollees also may seek assistance with choosing a health plan to find a provider network that best meets their various needs – which may go beyond primary care to include specialists, behavioral health providers, durable medical equipment suppliers, and personal care attendants – and preserves their existing provider relationships to the extent possible.

 Disenrollment If LTSS Provider Leaves Plan Network

-Fourteen states (58% of the 24 MLTSS states) allow MLTSS beneficiaries to disenroll from their health plan if their residence or employment would be disrupted due to an LTSS provider leaving the plan network in 2017 (Figure 10 and Appendix Table 10), one more state than the prior year.
-Under the 2016 Medicaid managed care regulations, states must consider these circumstances as good cause for disenrollment for health plan contracts beginning or after July 1, 2017.43 In Arizona, individuals cannot choose to disenroll from a health plan for employment disruptions; however, if a skilled nursing facility or assisted living facility exits the health plan network, the plan is required to pay for these services until the individual’s next open enrollment period in order to mitigate disruption in residential placement.
-Individuals can then choose either another plan contracted with the provider or choose another residential placement.
+Most MLTSS states allow individuals to disenroll from their health plan if their residence or employment would be disrupted as a result of an LTSS provider leaving the health plan network (Figure 11 and Appendix Table 13).121 Under the 2016 Medicaid managed care regulations, states must consider these circumstances as good cause for disenrollment for health plan contracts beginning or after July 1, 2017.122 Another state, Arizona, does not allow individuals to disenroll from a health plan for employment disruptions; however, if a skilled nursing facility or assisted living facility leaves the health plan provider network, Arizona requires the health plan to continue pay for those services until the individual’s next open enrollment period in order to mitigate disruption in residential placement.

 Stakeholder Advisory Committees